qoherent/ria-hub-docs/docs/content/.Administration/customizing-gitea.md

 ## Customizing the git configuration

-Starting with Gitea 1.20, you can customize the git configuration via the `git.config` section.
+Starting with RIA Hub 1.20, you can customize the git configuration via the `git.config` section.

 ### Enabling signed git pushes